-Administrator's responsibilities.
+Administrator's Responsibilities.
 In order to determine an applicant's eligibility for GA, the Administrator first must seek information and documentation from the applicant.
 Once the applicant has presented the necessary information, the Administrator must determine eligibility.
-The Administrator will seek verification necessary to determine eligibility, and may contact sources other than the applicant for verification only with the specific knowledge and consent of the applicant -- except that the Administrator may examine public records without the applicant's knowledge and consent.
+The Administrator will seek verification necessary to determine eligibility and may contact sources other than the applicant for verification only with the specific knowledge and consent of the applicant's knowledge and consent.